Amazing whole egg mayonnaise made with an immersion blender in less than 3 minutes. You will never buy mayo again!

 Notes

 - The size of the jar matters!
 You need a jar that fits the blender’s head tightly.
 The best one to use is the one that comes with the blender.
-If you don’t have that, make sure that the one you use is not too large or wide, the blender's head should fit in the jar tightly.
+If you don’t have that, make sure that the one you use is not too large or wide; the blender's head should fit in the jar tightly.

-- If you are worried about raw eggs and food poisoning with salmonella, use pasteurized (or irradiated) eggs.
+- Eggs: If you are worried about raw eggs and food poisoning with salmonella, use pasteurized (or irradiated) eggs.

-Ben says
+Troy says

 Adina says